-- Currently enrolled student scholarships - To be considered for a scholarship, currently enrolled students with an overall 2.75 GPA must maintain good academic standing as detailed below, high visibility in the production program, and consistent contributions to departmental activities.
+- Currently enrolled student scholarships - To be considered for a scholarship, currently enrolled students with an overall 2.75 GPA must maintain good academic standing as detailed below, high visibility in the production program, and consistent contributions to program activities.
 To apply, complete the online application.

-The department also sponsors a number of campus/community/recruitment outreach programs.
+The program also sponsors a number of campus/community/recruitment outreach programs.
 The Dance Troupe, the Comedy Improv Troupe, the Musical Theatre Tour Troupe, and the freshman-only Broadway Chorus Tour Troupe may be taken for up to 6 credit hours.
 Tour troupes hold auditions as a condition of acceptance into a troupe.
 Tour troupe members must commit to a one-year term or arrange a special one-semester commitment with the supervising faculty member.
 A particular troupe might not operate in every academic year.

 Special admission requirements: Bachelor of Fine Arts candidates must maintain a 2.75 GPA in theatre and dance coursework as well as an overall 2.50 GPA for all NKU coursework.
 Students falling below the required GPA will go on probation for one semester.
 Students on probation must achieve the required GPA minimums in order to be removed from probation.
 Failure to achieve the minimum GPA will result in the student being removed from the B.F.A. program.